-2.3 What rights are required to conduct mining?
+3.3 What rights are required to conduct mining?

-Please see our comments in question 2.2 above.
+Please see question 3.2 above.

-2.4 Are different procedures applicable to different minerals and on different types of land?
+3.4 Are different procedures applicable to different minerals and on different types of land?

 Depending on the geological potential of the relevant area and/or the qualification of the mineral to be exploited, the mineral rights may be granted further to either (i) spontaneous applications, or (ii) public tenders.
 The type of land is not a criterion to take into consideration for this purpose.